HariSekhon/Nagios-Plugins/README.md

 * [Geneos](https://www.itrsgroup.com/products/geneos-overview) - proprietary non-standard monitoring, was used by a couple of banks I worked for.
 Geneos does not follow Nagios standards so integration is provided via ```geneos_wrapper.py``` which if preprended to any standard nagios plugin command will execute and translate the results to the CSV format that Geneos expects, so Geneos can utilize any Nagios Plugin using this program.

 * [Microsoft SCOM](https://www.microsoft.com/en-us/cloud-platform/system-center) - Microsoft Systems Center Operations Manager, can run Nagios Plugins as arbitrary Unix shell scripts with health/warning/error expression checks, see the [Microsoft technet documentation](https://technet.microsoft.com/en-us/library/jj126087(v=sc.12).aspx).

+##### Integrations - Metrics graphing solutions (Graphite etc)

+You can forward the metrics collected by plugins to specialised metrics graphing systems such as [Graphite](https://graphiteapp.org/):

+* [Collectd](https://collectd.org/index.shtml) - metrics collection daemon - can execute nagios plugins to collect their perfdata via the [exec plugin](https://collectd.org/documentation/manpages/collectd-exec.5.shtml).
+This can be used to ship to Graphite.
+* [Graphios](https://github.com/shawn-sterling/graphios) - sends perfdata collected by Nagios to metrics graphing systems like Graphite.

 ##### Datameer